ARTbio/startbio/docs/AnalyseGenomes_2023/Install_tools.md

 and press the ++return++ key

-The tool installation should start immediately and last for about 15 minutes (you should see tools installing one at a time)
+The tool installation should start immediately and lasts about 15 minutes (you should see tools installing one at a time)

 ---